What products can be brought to a patient with a skin disease. Nutrition for skin diseases. Cereals and porridges

 Diet for chronic renal failure

-Therapeutic menu for maintaining the liver
+Therapeutic menu to support the liver

 Nutrition for hiatal hernia